the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `ABI` - application binary interface specifies set of functions that can be accessed outside of smart contract; similar to a JSON

-`address` - (Ethereum; other blockchains will be different) a 42-character hexadecimal address derived from the last 20 bytes of the public key controlling the account with 0x appended in front `0x0cE446255506E92DF41614C46F1d6df9Cc969183`
+`address` - (Ethereum; other blockchains will be different) 42-character hexadecimal address derived from the last 20 bytes of the public key controlling the account with 0x appended in front `0x0cE446255506E92DF41614C46F1d6df9Cc969183`

 `AMM` - Automated Market Maker; underlying protocol that powers all decentralized exchanges (DEXs), DEXs help users exchange cryptocurrencies by connecting users directly, without an intermediary; autonomous trading mechanisms that eliminate the need for centralized exchanges

 `arrays` - **fixed** [2] length of 2 elements and **dynamic** [] arrays with no fixed size; can also create an **array of structs**

-`assertEQ`
+`assertEQ` -

 `bridges` - Crosschain Transactions and [Bridges](https://blog.makerdao.com/what-are-blockchain-bridges-and-why-are-they-important-for-defi/): and [Youtube](https://www.youtube.com/watch?v=DJyEJVaXMNo&t=4979s)